(Trinity College )

 "For those who don’t know Intervarsities is a national competition against other Irish college kayak clubs and this year will be held from the 31st January to 2nd February in Dublin, hosted by Trinity.Deadline for signups is 27th DecemberThere will be five different events taking place over the course of the weekend; whitewater, boater X, freestyle, long distance and polo, with one college coming out on top!This weekend is not one to miss, it’s a chance to spectate some class kayakers compete, cheer on your friends, make new friends from other colleges etc.To make the team for an event, you must meet the entry level skill cert requirement (i.e. level three for ww etc.) and compete in trials.
 However everyone will compete in the long distance event.The cost is €100, this includes competition entry, accommodation and transport for the whole weekend."

-"We will be having our EGM to elect new committee members such as HSO, Treasurer, OCMs, Assistant PRO and Assistant Secretary but also to touch base with our society members to see what kind of activities you guys would like the society to do!"
+"We will be having our EGM to elect new committee members such as HSO, Treasurer, OCMs, a second PRO and Assistant Secretary but also to touch base with our society members to see what kind of activities you guys would like the society to do!"

 (virtual)